Welcome to Green Oak Church of England Primary School and Nursery, an Academy in the Good Shepherd Trust

 We are committed to providing the highest quality care and education for your child; our teachers strive to deliver outstanding lessons which will stimulate and engage your child, and ultimately, foster a life-long love of learning.
 Underpinning this philosophy is the importance of each child’s wellbeing and our first class pastoral care which recognises that, for a child to achieve their educational potential, they must feel safe, happy and valued at school.

-In 2018, our school our proud to be in the top Godalming school for progress in Reading, Writing and Maths and in the top 20% of all schools nationally.
+In 2018, our school were proud to be in the top Godalming school for progress in Reading, Writing and Maths and in the top 20% of all schools nationally.
 The school is now at and above National expectations for all areas of attainment.

 Our newly designed ‘Harmony’ curriculum links 7 Principles as a framework for all foundation subjects for deepening their knowledge about God’s nature, the food they eat and the world around them.